exksalted/exksalted/README.md

 - 💞️ I’m not looking to collaborate on anything.
 - 📫 How to reach me: can you message me on GitHub?
 That way prolly.
 - 😄 Pronouns: they/them
 - ⚡ Fun fact about me: I'm autistic as hell.
+Current Autism WR high score holder.

 <!---
 exksalted/exksalted is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.